opencca-user/docker-image-test/README.md

 ### Getting Started

-We build OpenCCA in a docker container.
+We currently are building OpenCCA in an x86-docker container.
 To get started, ensure to have the following dependencies installed:

  > repo, git, make, docker